Shelter from the crisis

 • Willfully engaging in activities that put corporate gain over the public good

-The business registration and ongoing compliance tasks and rules aren’t precisely the same in every state and from jurisdiction to jurisdiction.
-I encourage business owners to talk with their attorneys and check with state and local government offices to learn what specific requirements apply to them when forming and maintaining an LLC or corporation.
+Business registration and ongoing compliance rules vary by state.
+Likewise, some compliance requirements, such as licenses and permits, vary by local jurisdiction (e.g., county, city).
+I encourage business owners to talk with their attorneys and check with state and local government offices to learn which filings, reports, and payments they are responsible for when forming and maintaining an LLC or Corporation.

 • Submitting an annual report